The following sections provide answers to the most commonly asked questions regarding the Society’s AGM;

 Do all members have rights?

 Most people taking out a mortgage or opening a savings account with the Manchester Building Society become members and therefore have the rights mentioned above.
 Savings members of the Society may not have voting rights if their account balance drops below a certain level (currently £100).
 This also applies to borrowers whose outstanding mortgage has fallen below a value (currently £100).
+Additionally, on a joint savings or mortgage account only the representative joint shareholder (the first named account holder) has voting rights.

 A mutual society is run in the interest of its members, the savers and the borrowers – they are the owners and the business entity is not listed on the Stock Market.